 Due to noise abatement procedures we kindly ask you to avoid the residential areas located around the airfield.

 Sightseeing flights will be organized during the weekend and will be flown by:

-- 2x Robinson R44 helicopters, departing and landing at the end of the taxiway, at the south side, just after the intersection of Runway 05.
+- 2x Robinson R44 helicopters, departing and landing at the end of the taxiway, at the north side, just after the intersection of Runway 05.

 - 2x Cessna 172 departing and arriving at the main platform (fuel station), using the same Runway and Circuits as all other traffic.

 - Gliders which will depart and arrive on the grass runway, parallel with the taxiway at the end of runway 05.